2025 QS ESG

 Has your institution formed a Sustainability committee?

-National Taiwan Normal University established the Sustainable Development Committee in 2019 and revised the key points of the setup in 2024.
+National Taiwan Normal University established the Sustainable Development Committee in 2019 and revised its key points in 2024.
 The Council consists of 11 to 13 members.
-The President serves as the Chairperson, the Executive Secretary is assigned by the Chairperson, and the Vice President, Provost, Dean of Academic Affairs, Dean of General Affairs, Dean of Research and Development, and Dean of International Affairs are ex-officio members.
-In addition, a student representative and three to five scholars and experts are selected to serve on the Committee.
+The President serves as the Chairperson.
+In addition to the ex-officio members of some university administrators, a student representative and three to five scholars are selected to serve on the Committee.

-The committee meets regularly to oversee and review the effectiveness of the sustainability work and has accomplished important results such as: setting carbon neutrality goals for the University, promoting carbon reduction action plans, life transformation strategies to develop a net-zero green campus, renewable energy evaluations, the effectiveness of energy-saving measures, participation in international sustainability competitions, and the establishment of university alliances and partnerships.
+The Committee meets regularly to oversee and review the effectiveness of the sustainability work and has accomplished essential results such as setting carbon neutrality goals for the University, promoting carbon reduction action plans, life transformation strategies to develop a net-zero green campus, renewable energy evaluations, the effectiveness of energy-saving measures, participation in international sustainability competitions, and the establishment of university alliances and partnerships.

 Does your institution publish their financial reports on an annual basis?
 If applicable, please tick as appropriate: